Last updated on February 19th, 2024 at 03:49 pm

 - If you have recently been prescribed muscle relaxants.

-- If you consumed alcohol before bed.
+- If you consumed alcohol or caffeine before bed.

-Putting it All Together
+Putting it all together

 While units will naturally vary between different manufacturers, this article should serve as a basic guide.
 If you have additional questions or should you suspect that there may be an issue with the unit, always make it a point to speak with your doctor as soon as possible.